Greenhouse Gas Emissions

 Methodology

-Until 2025, The Industry We Want, in partnership with the Apparel Impact Institute (Aii), will unveil on a yearly basis where the industry stands according to the most recent data available, presenting the total estimated emissions (carbon dioxide equivalent / CO2e) for the garment sector in gigatonnes.
-Aii presents this data in its Roadmap to Net Zero reports.
+Until 2025, The Industry We Want, in partnership with Apparel Impact Institute (Aii), will unveil on a yearly basis where the industry stands according to the most recent data available, presenting the total estimated emissions (carbon dioxide equivalent / CO2e) for the garment sector in gigatonnes.
+Aii will continue to present this data in its annual Taking Stock of Progress Against the Roadmap to Net Zero reports.

 The GHG score is calculated using the most widely and representative data available - fibre volume data from Textile Exchange complemented by the GHG impact data from Cascale’s Higg Materials Sustainability Index and Worldly.
 Since industry data is collected and analysed annually, the data presented in this year’s 2024 GHG Metric is based on fibre volume data from 2022.